 10. Find dinosaurs, classic cars and rollercoasters close to the airport

 Since I first wrote this article in 2017, an exciting new family-friendly option has roared onto the Prague scene: the Pop Entertainment Centre, close to the international airport.
-Inside is an anarchic mix of thrills, with a museum dedicated to dinosaurs, a free exhibition that will delight car enthusiasts and Majaland, a 9000m2 amusement park.
+Inside is a mix of thrills, with a museum dedicated to dinosaurs, a free exhibition that will delight car enthusiasts and Majaland, a 9000m2 amusement park.

-Majaland is sure to delight primary-aged kids with its mix of fairground rides, playground, racing slides, bumper boats and ball pit.
 The Dinosauria isn’t huge but does contain fossils, dinosaur models and a VR dino-themed experience.
 So, a good bet for some prehistoric play.

 11. Take the plunge in one of Prague’s waterparks

-This photo of Aquapalace Prague is courtesy of TripAdvisor
+Aquapalace Prague courtesy of TripAdvisor

 AquaPalace Prague, Aquadream Barrandov and Šutka Aquacentrum all feature slides and splashy water play for kids.
+All are outside central Prague, so consider jumping in a taxi.

 And so, I hope this provides some useful inspiration for what to do in Prague on a rainy or cold day.
 I’d love to hear any more tips you have in the comments.